warrenshea/notes/dev.es6-foreveryone!.online-course.md

 //Useful for debugging, to see the function that might cause an error
 ```

-* Arrow Functions are not named functions (it is an anonymouse function) but you can put it in a variable
+* Arrow Functions are not named functions (it is an anonymous function) but you can put it in a variable
 ```javascript
 const sayMyName = (name) => {console.log(name)};
 sayMyName('warren'); //returns 'warren'